andreasmcdermott/micro-gallery/README.md

 # micro-gallery
-Like [zeit's micro-list](https://github.com/zeit/micro-list), but for images.
+Like [zeit's list](https://github.com/zeit/micro-list), but for images.

-Share you folder of images with a single command.
+Share you folder(s) of images with a single command.

 ## Usage
 Install it (requires Node v6.0.0 and above)